cloudbennett/cloudformation-aws-marketplace-saas-extras/csv-metering/README.md

 2. After logging into AWS, login to [MMP](https://aws.amazon.com/marketplace/management/homepage).
 3. Navigate to your product listing under Products > SaaS.
 4. Open the details of your Subscription or Pay-as-you-go product listing and navigate to **Pricing configuration**.
 5. Under the **Usage fees**, note the **API identifier** of the usage dimensions configured for the product.
 These will be the available dimensions you use for publishing SaaS usage data to AWS Marketplace as metered records.
+In this example, we will use **dimension_1_id** and **dimension_2_id** usage dimensions.

 ![sc-01.png](sc-01.png)

 6. Next, navigate to **DynamoDB** in the AWS Management Console.
 Open the Subscribers table (default is **AWSMarketplaceSubscribers**).
 Click **Explore table items** to view all items in the table, which reflect subscribers of your product.
 Find the **customerIdentifier** that corresponds to a customer that you need to published metered records for.
 You will use this to name your CSV.
+In this example, we will use **UdQA3UjLbUx** as the customerIdentifier.

 ![sc-02.png](sc-02.png)

 7. Using **customerIdentifier.csv** as a template, create a new CSV file using a text editor or Microsoft Excel.
-Save the file locally, make a copy, and title it the customerIdentifier you obtained from the Subscribers DynamoDB table.
+Save the file locally, make a copy, and title it the customerIdentifier you obtained from the Subscribers DynamoDB table. (**UdQA3UjLbUx.csv**, in this example)

 ![sc-03.png](sc-03.png)

 9. In the CSV file, fill-in the **usage_dimension** you obtained from step 5 (above) and the corresponding **value**, for the specific customerIdentifier.
-You can add multiple dimensions to one CSV, but you can only use one CSV per customerIdentifier.
+You can add multiple dimensions to one CSV, but you can only use one CSV per customerIdentifier. (**dimension_1_id** and **dimension_2_id** are the usage dimensions, in this example).

 ![sc-04.png](sc-04.png)